 - Unsweetened apple sauce

 - Carrot sticks or other veggies

 - Frozen fruit

-Proteins and healthy fats (add one of these for a longer session)
+Proteins and healthy fats (add one of these for extra energy or a longer workout)

 - Cottage cheese